jason-dgio/implicitly_animated_reorderable_list/README.md

 ### ImplicitlyAnimatedReorderableList

-`ImplicitlyAnimatedReorderableList` is based on `ImplicitlyAnimatedList` and adds reorderable support to the list.
+`ImplicitlyAnimatedReorderableList` is based on `ImplicitlyAnimatedList` and adds reordering support to the list.

 #### Example